-As signatures/disclaimers are added to sent mail directly on the Exchange Server, they are not visible in the mailboxes' Sent Items folders.
-To make seeing the signatures in the sent mail folders possible, we have equipped CodeTwo Exchange Rules PRO with the Sent Items Update feature that enables updating the sent mail with signatures after processing by the program.
+As signatures/disclaimers are added to sent emails directly on Exchange Server, they are not visible in the Sent Items folders of your mailboxes.
+To let you see signatures in the sent mail folders, CodeTwo Exchange Rules Pro is equipped with the Sent Items Update (SIU) feature that updates the sent messages, stamping them with signatures after they are processed by the program.

-Sent Items Update feature works as a separate Windows service which is installed during the setup of the program.
-This service runs under the Local System account and works independently from other CodeTwo services using Windows Communication Foundation (WCF) to communicate with them.
-Users' mailboxes are accessed via Exchange Web Services (EWS) and this requires the software to use a real account's credentials to authenticate with the EWS.
-For the on-premises setup, admins can either provide any existing, active user account credentials (e.g. if they have a dedicated service account, special accounts to be used with third party software, want to use administrator's credentials or simply wish to create a new account on their own) or to allow the software to create a new, dedicated user account automatically.
-When it comes to the hybrid environment, auto-configuration option is not available and admins must provide the account credentials manually.
+The Sent Items Update feature works as a separate Windows service which is installed during the setup of the program.
+This service runs under the Local System account and works independently of other CodeTwo services, using Windows Communication Foundation (WCF) to communicate with them.
+Users' mailboxes are accessed via Exchange Web Services (EWS) and this requires the software to use a real account's credentials to authenticate with EWS.
+For an on-premises setup, admins can either provide any existing, active user account credentials (e.g. if they have a dedicated service account or special accounts to be used with third-party software, want to use administrator's credentials or simply wish to create a new account on their own) or to allow the software to create a new, dedicated user account automatically.
+When it comes to hybrid environments, the autoconfiguration option is not available and admins must provide the account credentials manually.

-Be advised that Sent Items Update (SIU) service is accessing a mailbox of original sender, in order to update a message.
-Therefore, if a message is sent from a distribution group or any other object that does not have a mailbox, it cannot be updated.
+Be advised that the Sent Items Update service is accessing a mailbox of an original sender in order to update a message.
+Therefore, if a message is sent by a distribution group or any other object that does not have a mailbox, it cannot be updated.

 - must have a valid User Principal Name (UPN) assigned,